Lifestyle in Mumbai

 Mumbai is a shopaholic’s dream come true, and with everything from quaint little markets to shopping malls and haute couture around almost every corner, Mumbai is a great place to spend a lot of time and, if residents aren't careful, a lot of money.

-For clothing, M Ghandi Road is the place to start and department stores like Shopper’s Stop and Globus are good bets too.
-The markets are the place to exercise haggling skills, so visit Chor Bazaar and the silversmith's bazaar to pick up jewellery, while Crawford Market is a good place to stock up on fresh fruit and vegetables.
+For clothing, M Gandhi Road is the place to start and local department stores are good bets too.
+The markets are the place to exercise haggling skills, so visit Chor Bazaar to pick up jewellery and other trinkets before heading to Mahatma Jyotiba Phule Mandai (previously known as Crawford Market) to stock up on fresh fruit and vegetables.